Destin–Fort Walton Beach Airport: History

 Northwest Florida Regional Airport changed its name to Destin–Fort Walton Beach Airport on a 3–2 vote on February 17, 2015.

 In March 2016, GLO Airlines began less than daily, seasonal service from VPS to Little Rock (LIT) and New Orleans (MSY) using 30-seat Saab 340B turboprop aircraft.
 GLO has since ceased all flights and is no longer in business.

 A couple months later, Allegiant Air began scheduled service to VPS from Cincinnati (CVG), Ft Lauderdale (FLL), Oklahoma City (OKC), Knoxville (TYS), Memphis (MEM) and St Louis/Belleville (BLV) flying Airbus A319, A320, and McDonnell Douglas MD-80 mainline jet aircraft.
 The Destin–Fort Walton Beach Airport became a focus city for the airline at this time.

 In September 2016, Contour Airlines began flying less than daily, seasonal service from Bowling Green, KY (BWG) to VPS using 30-seat British Aerospace BAe Jetstream 41 turboprop aircraft.
 These flights ended in 2018 due to low demand.

 Allegiant Air announced a major expansion at VPS in January 2017 with a new base of operations to be located on the airport with a total of eighteen (18) domestic destinations to be served nonstop on seasonal basis with mainline jet aircraft by June 2017 with most of the planned new service to begin in May 2017.

 Silver Airways began daily service to Orlando, FL (MCO) from VPS in May 2019 using a 34-seat Saab 340 turboprop aircraft.
 Silver stopped serving VPS in 2020 due to the Covid-19 pandemic.

 Southwest Airlines began service to VPS with flights to Dallas-Love (DAL), Nashville (BNA), Baltimore/Washington (BWI) and Chicago/Midway (MDW) in May 2021.

 United Airlines announced in March 2022 that they would cease all flights into VPS, citing long-term unsustainability.
 Later that year, Concourse C expansion opens for exclusive use by Allegiant Air, flying to 35 destinations.

 In February 2024, Avelo Airlines announces service to Tweed-New Haven Airport (HVN) in Connecticut, starting on May 17, 2024.
+Avelo ceased serving the airport in 2026.

+JetBlue announced in November 2025 that they would serve the airport seasonally starting on March 5, 2026, flying to Boston and New York-JFK.